Prepare for a career within the law profession

 Gain a unique insight into the profession from expert guest speakers

-Our Law students have the opportunity to gain a more in-depth understanding of the law profession through visiting guest speakers, such as The Right Honourable Baroness Hale of Richmond DBE, who we were delighted to welcome in 2020.
+Our Law students have the opportunity to gain a more in-depth understanding of the law profession through visiting guest speakers.
+Previous guest speakers have included The Right Honourable Baroness Hale of Richmond DBE and Supreme Court Judge Lord Briggs.

 Learn how studying Law at Chichester can help you grow